-Refer to the previous paragraphs of this user guide where the issues involving Model 780-01 to Model 790 cable length are discussed.
+Refer to the previous paragraphs where the issues involving Model 780-01 to Model 790 cable length are discussed.
 Note the required current for a Model 790 is 100 mA while a Model 71 requires only 35 mA.
 It's important to review this information prior to selecting or fabricating the interconnection cables that will be used when installing multiple Model 790 or Model 71 units.